-If you’re a business owner or marketing professional that’s been thinking about redoing your website, then you’ve probably heard of WordPress and Webflow.
-Both of these platforms can help you build a great business website – but which one is truly the best for you?
+Both of these website development & CMS platforms can help you build a great business website - but which one is truly the best for your company?

 This episode of Business Talks aims to help you discover that by looking at both platforms from an honest perspective.
 I review the pros and cons of each website builder and detail which use cases I believe may prompt you to pick one over another.